lisongh10/screentrack/Documentation/MENU-UI.md

 7. There is __always__ leading padding no matter the application

 ## Sketch
+__Overview__\
+The following sketch is created to fix previously mentioned issues (refer to [Old Menu - Issues](#old-menu)).
+Note that the buttons in the sketch are purely for showcasing purposes and should actually not be _standard buttons_.

 <img src="https://github.com/lisongh10/screentrack/blob/master/Documentation/Images/Menu%20UI%20Images/ScreenTrack%20Wireframe.png" width="500" alt="ScreenTrack Menu Wireframe">

 The following are the design principles and standards that I utilized in the redesign: